-I provide guest lectures for colleagues' classes when invited, and train postdocs, graduate and undergraduate students in lab and field research techniques as part of their graduate education.
+I provide guest lectures for some colleagues' classes and train postdocs, graduate and undergraduate students in lab and field research techniques.

 My research program explores insect ecology and behavior to develop insect pest management practices for sustainable crop production.
 Most of this is done in berry crop systems including blueberry, grape, raspberry, and strawberry.
 Pest management challenges in these crops are addressed by testing new reduced-risk insecticides, developing new pest control tools and tactics, and integrating them into established IPM programs.
 This is coupled with longer-term studies to understand the ecology and behavior of arthropod pests and their natural enemies.
-A recent focus has been on the rapid response to spotted wing Drosophila, a new invasive pest of berry crops.
+A recent focus has been on the rapid response to spotted wing Drosophila, a new invasive pest of berry crops and the blueberry stem gall wasp which is a native pest.
 We also study crop pollination, with an emphasis on the biology and conservation of native bees particularly in blueberry farms.
-My lab is currently leading a national project to develop sustainable crop pollination practices for specialty crops.
-This involves four MSU programs and is a nationwide effort with fifteen institutions participating.
+My lab has recently completed leading a national project to develop sustainable crop pollination practices for specialty crops.
+This involved four MSU programs and was a nationwide effort with fifteen institutions participating.

 - Pest Management